chaos-polymtl/lethe/doc/source/theory/dem/dem.rst

 .. math::
     F_{n}^{JKR} = \frac{4 Y_{e} a^{3}}{3 R_{e}} - \sqrt{8 \pi \gamma_{e} Y_{e} a^{3} }

-The normal damping, tangential damping and tangential spring constants still need to be compute using the same procedure as the nonlinear model.
+The normal damping, tangential damping and tangential spring constants need to be computed using the same procedure as the nonlinear model.

 For implementation reasons, a simplified version of the JKR model (SJKR-A) is implemented in Lethe.
 This version does not calculate non-contact forces.
 Please refer to C. J. Coetzee and O. C. Scheffler for more information on the different versions of the JKR model and their specific features. `[5] <https://doi.org/10.3390/pr11010005>`_